Polish spaces for countable and separable structures through quotient encodings: Banach algebras: complexity bounds

+The Dedekind-infinite class is the countable union of the open sets just described, over $M,k,n$ and $u,v\in D^A$.
+Hence it is open, and its complement is closed. \end{proof}

-\begin{remark} The Daws--Horv\'ath analysis~\cite{DawsHorvathCJM} shows that the norms of witnesses to Dedekind infiniteness cannot in general be bounded uniformly along families.
-This means no single $M$ captures the full property, which provides \emph{motivation} for the parameterised approach, but it does not by itself raise the Borel rank.
-As shown above, the full Dedekind finiteness class remains $\Pi^0_2$. \end{remark}
+\begin{remark} The Daws--Horv\'ath analysis~\cite{DawsHorvathCJM} shows that norms of witnesses to Dedekind infiniteness cannot in general be bounded uniformly along arbitrary families.
+The preceding proof avoids any uniform global bound: it writes Dedekind infiniteness as a countable union of open bounded fragments, using open balls and a Neumann-series correction inside each fragment. \end{remark}